aoghina/aoghina.github.io/_posts/2016-11-19-a-tribute-to-the-transistor.md

 lang: en
 ---

 Without transistors, the world would look very different.
-There would be no internet, no personal computers, no pacemakers, no satellites and generally no electronic device as we know them.
+There would be no internet, no personal computers, no pacemakers, no satellites and generally no electronic devices as we know them.
 The transistor is perhaps the single most important invention of the 20th century.
 With their modest appearance and little known functionality, they impact almost every aspect of our lives.

 <!--more-->